What is AI alignment?

 • an alignment problem (creators intend their models to follow system prompts, but they don’t); and

-• a governance problem (actors are not deterred from misusing AI models).
+• a governance problem (actors are not deterred from misusing AI models); and

 It’s also often very difficult to distinguish competence and alignment failures: it can be unclear what AI models are actually capable of, and whether failures represent: